Victor Rubilar: Comedy show

-Imagine an entire football arena combined with the sensation of watching a hilarious soap opera.
-During the show Victor Rubilar builds up an intense relationship between his Latino character and the audience.
-This is a show with not only humor but a high technical level of juggling.
-Victor combines juggling with footballs, juggling balls, acrobatic, magic and loads of comedy.

-Victor Rubilar have performed this award-winning show all over Europe, Dubai, Qatar, Bahrain, Abu Dhabi, Canada, India, Australia, New Zealand, Malaysia, Singapore and South America.

 TV appearances

 In 2018 Victor Rubilar did an appearance on the TV Show Luar where he broke a Guinness World Record Live.

 In 2017 Victor Rubilar appeared on the TV Show Luar and during the same year he did a performance in Saudi Arabia in front of the Prince of Saudi Arabia Mohammad bin Salman.

 In 2007 Victor participated on the Swedish competition show Talang.
 In 2009, he won the Swedish TV talent show Rampljuset.

 In 2010, he broke the Guinness World Record of the most R.A.F in a minute live on Yetenek Sizsiniz Türkiye (the Turkish version of the TV program "America's Got Talent").

 Other awards

-Victor Rubilar has won the most consecutive festivals in the world between 2011–2012, seven consecutive awards in three continents.
+Victor Rubilar has won the most consecutive festivals in the world between 2011 and 2012, seven consecutive awards in three continents.